hashbangers/charge2GO/README.md

 </p>

 **charge2GO** is a smart barter system for the exchange of charge between electric cars to reduce downtime.
+This hack was developed during the [Hack.bangalore 2018](https://www.hackerearth.com/sprints/hackbengaluru/) held by Daimler - Mercedes.

 # Current Problem